CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

 For example, if you had a dataset list of length 8 (each dataset stored on a separate shard), then you could pull all 8 of them simultaneously if you had 8 threads for SmartRedis which is hypothetically 8x faster than requesting them one at a time with colocated deployement.

-Co-located deployment supports a database on the same node as the application.
-If we used co-located deployement for data aggregation, there would be no performance benefit since it would aggregate the data in serial like mentioned previously.
+Colocated deployment supports a database on the same node as the application.
+If we used colocated deployement for data aggregation, there would be no performance benefit since it would aggregate the data in serial like mentioned previously.

 ## Data Aggregation Standard - C++ Client